Tip!: This article describes a preview version of Plex Media Player that’s available as a Early Access & Beta Releases for Plex Pass members.

 Select a Media Source

 Highlighting a media type and navigating UP will allow you to specify which source (library) you would like to view that content from.
-For instance, if you have a movie library on your local Plex Media Server and on a Plex Cloud server, those will both be shown alongside any movie libraries that a friend or family member might be sharing with you.
+For instance, a movie library on your local Plex Media Server will be shown alongside any movie libraries that a friend or family member might be sharing with you.

 Once selected, the app will remember which library you last accessed for each media type.
 For example, you play movies from your own server, but music from your friend’s server because she has awesome taste.
 When looking at Movies, you’ll see your own library to start and for Music you’ll see your friend’s library.